Yew-Kwang Ng: Economics

-Ng is renowned for his work in welfare economics and a majority of his academic papers are in this area.
-He wrote his first book on the topic in 1979, Welfare Economics: Introduction and Development of Basic Concepts.
-Within welfare economics, he is particularly known for his work on the theory of the third best, social choice theory and happiness economics.
-In many publications, he defends a view of utility as being both cardinally measurable and interpersonally comparable.
+Ng's main field is welfare economics.
+His first book on the subject, Welfare Economics: Introduction and Development of Basic Concepts, was published in 1979.
+This was later expanded into: Welfare Economics: Towards a More Complete Analysis, 2004, London: Palgrave/Macmillan.

+Within welfare economics, he has written on the theory of the third best, social choice theory, and happiness economics.
+In several publications, he defends a view of utility as cardinally measurable and interpersonally comparable.

-Ng coined the term "mesoeconomics" and helped establish the field as a simplified, tractable general-equilibrium analysis with both micro and macro elements.
-As a method, it is used to study the implications of imperfect competition on the macroeconomy.
-It has been argued that mesoeconomics "typically yields conclusions that are consistently more closely aligned with empirical evidence than any of the competing macroeconomic models."
+In several papers (Ng 1980, Ng 1982, Ng 1992) and a book (Ng 1986), Ng integrated microeconomics, macroeconomics and general equilibrium analysis into what he terms "mesoeconomics".
+Among others, this approach is used to study the implications of imperfect competition for the macroeconomy.
+Well-known economists W. Max Corden, Peter Forsyth, and Christis G. Tombazos wrote that mesoeconomics "typically yields conclusions that are consistently more closely aligned with empirical evidence than any of the competing macroeconomic models."

-Assisting Xiaokai Yang
+Ng presents Keynesian and monetarist results concerning the effects on the price level versus aggregate output of changes in nominal aggregate demand as special cases within the framework.

-Ng contributed to the development of the new field of inframarginal economics, which "provides an analytical framework [...] to reconcile the focus of neoclassical economics on distribution with the preoccupations of classical economists [...] regarding the division of labour."
-He collaborated with Xiaokai Yang on this topic and in 1993 they published the joint book Specialization and Economic Organization: A New Classical Microeconomic Framework, which was said to have "credibly challenged Neoclassical Economics".
+Ng also contributed to inframarginal economics, a field associated with the division of labour pioneered by Xiaokai Yang.
+Corden, Forsyth, and Tombazos describe it as providing an analytical framework "to reconcile the focus of neoclassical economics on distribution with the preoccupations of classical economists" concerning the division of labour.
+Ng collaborated with Xiaokai Yang on the subject, and in 1993 they published Specialization and Economic Organization: A New Classical Microeconomic Framework.
+Yang is also the first author.

+In 2024, Ng and Shuying Wang published a paper in Pacific Economic Review on the effects of United States antidumping measures on imports from China, using a mesoeconomic model to analyse import volumes and prices.
+Wang is the first author.

-Moral philosophy
+Moral philosophy and animal welfare

-In moral philosophy, Ng advocates for the consequentialist position of hedonistic utilitarianism.
-He has defended this view in various academic papers, some of which were jointly written with the utilitarian moral philosopher Peter Singer.
-He also argues for this position in his 2000 book Efficiency, Equality, and Public Policy.
+Ng advocates hedonistic utilitarianism and has defended this position in academic papers, including work written with Peter Singer.
+He also argues for the view in his 2000 book Efficiency, Equality, and Public Policy.

-Thanks to his early work on animal welfare, global catastrophic risks and the measurement of wellbeing, he is credited with originating many ideas that would later be incorporated into the philosophy of effective altruism.
-In a 2020 paper, Ng analyses the implications of the economic theory of the second best for effective altruism, arguing that we live in a "third best" world where informational and administrative constraints prevent us from realising the second best outcomes.
+Ng's work on animal welfare, global catastrophic risks, and the measurement of well-being has been discussed in relation to ideas later associated with effective altruism.
+In a 2020 paper, he analysed the implications of the theory of the second best for effective altruism, arguing that informational and administrative constraints place decision-making in a "third best" setting.

-Recent research contributions (2023–2025)
+Ng proposed welfare biology in 1995 as a field concerned with the welfare of living organisms in relation to their environments.
+In 2016, he argued that welfare biology and common-sense reasoning could help reduce animal suffering.
+In 2024, he published an article in Open Access Government arguing that animal suffering, especially among farmed animals, could often be reduced at little cost to humans.

-Welfare economics and animal suffering
+Happiness economics and market ethics

-In 2024, economist Yew-Kwang Ng published an article titled "Welfare economics: Reducing animal suffering at negligible costs" in Open Access Government.

-In this article, Ng argues that there is an ethical reason to reduce animal suffering, particularly among farmed animals, when this can be done at little or no cost to humans.
-He notes that farmed animals are under human control and therefore their welfare should receive particular attention.
-Ng also proposes policy measures aimed at reducing animal suffering, and situates these arguments within his wider account of welfare biology.

-Mesoeconomics and trade policy

-In 2024, Ng co-authored a paper titled "How antidumping measures affect US imports from China: A mesoeconomic perspective of the excess price changes," published in Pacific Economic Review.
-The study employs a mesoeconomic model to analyze the impact of U.S. antidumping measures on import volumes and prices from China.